New variant of coronavirus, derived from Omicron, discovered in China - News

 A new variant, originating from Ômicron, was discovered by genetic sequencing of the new coronavirus from a confirmed mild case in the Chinese city of Suzhou, the Global Times reported.
 According to the city’s Centers for Disease Control and Prevention, most cases are imported from other provinces and cities.

-The agency said Suzhou City immediately carried out epidemiological investigations and genetic sequencing for each case.
+The agency said the city of Suzhou immediately carried out epidemiological investigations and genetic sequencing for each case.

 Great Britain